Loading and Removing Kernel Module

 obj-m = example.o

-To insert the module −
+Insert the compiled module −

-insmod example.ko
+sudo insmod example.ko

-$dmesg | tail -2
+dmesg | tail -2

 Welcome!
 Good to have you here!